Skip to main content

 ClaudeWave

-Auditable UniProt MCP server with per-query SHA-256 provenance and offline replay
+Auditable UniProt MCP server with per-response SHA-256 provenance, release pinning, verification, and offline replay.

 ClaudeWave Trust Score